2.5 Tokio

 fs::write("foo.txt", b"Hello world!").await?;

-This module is the asynchronous version of std::io.
-Primarily, it defines two traits, AsyncRead and AsyncWrite, which are asynchronous versions of the Read and Write traits in the standard library.
+This Tokio module serves as an asynchronous version of std::io, introducing two key traits: AsyncRead and AsyncWrite.
+These traits are the asynchronous equivalents of the Read and Write traits in the standard library.

 use tokio::io::{self, AsyncWriteExt};